Skip to main content

 • You want to verify the unresolved_edges count is accurate across the whole vault.

-A full rebuild is always slower than an incremental run but guarantees a consistent, authoritative result.
+A full rebuild is always slower than an incremental run but guarantees a consistent, authoritative result without putting the last good index at risk.